• Skip to primary navigation

 The gyoza and Japonica Fried Chicken are particular favorites with the kids.
 I also love their bottled Sada Smoked Soy Sauce.

-They recently opened a second location in Hermosa Beach.
+They now have a second location in Hermosa Beach.

 Krust